goetmar/eppendorf-challenge/README.md

 `npm run dev` to start the dev server at [http://localhost:5173/](http://localhost:5173/)

+`npx playwright install` to install browsers for playwright

 `npm run test-e2e` to run e2e tests while the server is running

 ## The Challenge